 Cigna will pay Participating Providers for Covered Services rendered to Cigna members provided all prior authorization and claim requirements are met.
-Participating Providers' MVP reimbursement schedule will be used to process claim payment for these services.
+Participating Providers' MVP reimbursement schedule will be used Vendors Table of Contents Main Table of Contents to process claim payment for these services.
 When payment is received, Participating Providers cannot bill the Cigna member for any amounts above and beyond the member's cost share as identified on Cigna's remittance advice.